Dale Moss

 Dale Moss (born September 24, 1988) is an American former football wide receiver and reality television personality.
-He played college football for the South Dakota State Jackrabbits.
-While not an NFL star, Moss was a member of the offseason and practice squad rosters for the National Football League (NFL)'s Green Bay Packers, Tampa Bay Buccaneers, Chicago Bears, and Carolina Panthers, he played professionally for the Los Angeles Kiss of the Arena Football League (AFL) in 2014.
-Moss is better known for seeking stardom through appearances on reality television.
-He became engaged to Clare Crawley during the 16th season of ABC's The Bachelorette where they left the show early as a couple and ultimately broke up shortly thereafter.
+He played college football for the South Dakota State Jackrabbits, before serving as a member of offseason and practice squad rosters for the Green Bay Packers, Tampa Bay Buccaneers, Chicago Bears, and Carolina Panthers, as well as the Los Angeles Kiss of the Arena Football League.
+After his NFL career, Moss pursued a reality television career, including an engagement to Clare Crawley during the 16th season of ABC's The Bachelorette, where they left the show early as a couple and ultimately broke up shortly thereafter.
 (Note: Crawley chose Moss in the 4th episode of the season, and the two left the show.
 Tayshia Adams replaced Crawley as the Bachelorette, and chose Zac Clark.)

 Early life and education

 Moss grew up in Brandon, South Dakota, with four sisters.
 He is the son of Delores and Dale Sr, an interracial couple.
 The nephew of 1972 Heisman Trophy winner Johnny Rodgers, Moss played basketball, football, and track and field at Brandon Valley High School.

 Moss attended South Dakota State University and majored in consumer affairs/business economics.
 He played for South Dakota State's basketball team for four years and their football team for one season.